openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

   * Quick resume :

-  * There™s no full changelog about them, but [Catalyst 11.6 installer](http://www2.ati.com/relnotes/Catalyst_11.6_Linux_Installer.pdf) (pdf)
+  * Thereâ€™s no full changelog about them, but [Catalyst 11.6 installer](http://www2.ati.com/relnotes/Catalyst_11.6_Linux_Installer.pdf) (pdf)

   * Get the cheat-sheet [11.6